museumcomputernetwork/mcn-2020-git-haiku/index.md

-Clouds come from time to time -
+Dawn-shining mountains
-tolling twilight bell; Temple
+A frog jumps in -
-from the kiri tree.
+Thanks for the knowledge